 1. Know the location of your vital papers.
 You should be able to quickly put into a folder the following for you and your family:

 If you have documentation of your home contents, bring that information as well.
 In a disaster, you’ll be asked to prove where you live and that you are who you claim you are, especially when applying for disaster assistance.
-You may also have to initiate damage reports on property, so having those files at your fingertips will help you expedite the process.
+You may also have to initiate damage reports on your property, so having those files at your fingertips will help you expedite the process.
 Don’t count on this info being accessible in a safety deposit box.
 Your bank may be flooded, or you may not be able to access your bank because of power outages.

 2. Have an online backup of all of your computer data.
 I back up my computer in two ways–to an external portable hard drive as well as to an online backup service.
 I use both because my files are my livelihood — I would be dead in the water without them — so I want to leave absolutely no room to lose my data.
 I back up both my desktop and laptop PCs with unlimited backup available through BackBlaze.
 Rather than having to lug my desktop PC with me, I can simply access any file on it through my online backup system.